 Olympus did not make a photo eyepiece that can cover the field of view through the BH-SWTR superwide trinocular head.

-The trinocular heads for the BH microscope have a plain vertical eyepiece tube with a 25 mm external diameter
+The trinocular heads for the BH, CH and IMT microscopes have a plain vertical eyepiece tube with a 25 mm external diameter.

 Trinocular heads have a pair of inclined tubes for binocular viewing plus a third vertical tube that takes an FK photo eyepiece.

-Four trinocular heads were made for the BH microscope.
+Four trinocular heads were made for the BH, CH and IMT microscopes.
 They all have a plain vertical eyepiece tube and need an eyepiece adapter in order to provide the circular dovetail for attaching a camera adapter.
 The common trinocular head is the BH-TR45, and there is also a BH-TR30, a strain-free BH-PTR30 and an uncommon and expensive superwide head, the BH-SWTR.

 On the BH-TR45, BH-TR30 and BH-PTR30 trinocular heads, both viewing eyepiece tubes are adjustable.
 To make the viewing eyepieces parfocal with the camera, first focus the image from a low-power objective seen through the camera.
 Then, without touching the microscope’s coarse or fine focus knobs, adjust the left and right viewing eyepiece tubes to bring the images seen through the eyepieces into focus.